-The study, which has been redesigned in 2014, measures customer satisfaction with the mortgage origination experience in six factors: loan offerings; application/approval process; interaction; closing; onboarding; and problem resolution.
+The study measures customer satisfaction with the mortgage origination experience in six factors (listed in alphabetical order): application/approval process; interaction; loan closing; loan offerings; onboarding; and problem resolution.
 Satisfaction is calculated on a 1,000-point scale.

-Quicken Loans ranks highest in primary mortgage origination satisfaction for a fifth consecutive year, with a score of 850, an increase of 15 points from 2014.
+Quicken Loans ranks highest in primary mortgage origination satisfaction for a sixth consecutive year, with a score of 850, an increase of 15 points from 2014.
 Quicken Loans performs particularly well in all six factors.
-Bank of America ranks second with a score of 807, followed by Chase at 805.
-USAA achieves a score of 824, but is not award-eligible because it is a mortgage provider open only to U.S. military personnel and their families.
+Fifth Third Mortgage ranks second with a score of 812, followed by Bank of America and BB&T (Branch Banking & Trust Co.) in a tie at 811 each.

-The 2014 U.S. Primary Mortgage Origination Satisfaction Study is based on responses from 3,893 customers who originated a new mortgage or refinanced within the past 12 months.
-The study was fielded in July through September 2014.
+The 2015 U.S. Primary Mortgage Origination Satisfaction Study is based on responses from 4,666 customers who originated a new mortgage or refinanced within the past 12 months.
+The study was fielded in two waves: February – March and July – August 2015.

 Media Relations Contacts

 Jeff Perlman; Brandware Public Relations; Woodland Hills, Calif.; 818-317-3070; firstname.lastname@example.org